|

 Necessity

-is the mother of invention.
+the mother of invention.

 OR